The Problem The Sleeve How It Works The Founder Who It's For Specs & Roadmap Blog Join Waitlist & Give Feedback

 STEM Leader · Class of 2029

-The Believe Sleeve is her AlphaX STEM innovation project combining sports psychology, biomechanics, and wearable technology, built by someone who understands the problem not just intellectually, but physically.
+She built this for every athlete who has ever felt stuck and had no way to understand it.
+The BelieveSleeve is her AlphaX STEM innovation project, combining sports psychology, biomechanics, and wearable technology.
+Built by someone who doesn't just understand the problem intellectually, but has felt it.

 "I built the Believe Sleeve because fear doesn't just hurt your performance.
 It becomes injury.
 Athletes deserve a tool that catches hesitation before their body pays for it."